A

 To ensure we solve the right problem and user needs from the get go

-108 target users across UK recruited through Voice® (ages 31–85) completed a qualitative survey to share their attitudes and opinions on usage of health & wellbeing apps.
-This helped us identify the topics to probe into more deeply for next stages of research and challenge unfounded assumptions.
+108 people (ages 31–85) across UK completed a qualitative survey on Voice® to share their attitudes & opinions on improving wellbeing and existing digital solutions.
+Through analysis, we identified the topics to probe into more deeply in focus groups and challenge unfounded assumptions.

 Key Insights *